dustykat/p4e/docs/introduction/introduction.md

 ||Flowchart for Artihmetic Mean Algorithm||
 |---|------------|---|

-**Step 5.** This step we would code the algorithm expressed in the figure and test it with the by-hand data and other small datasets until we are convinced it works correctly.
+**Step 5.** This step we can code the algorithm expressed in the figure and test it with the by-hand data and other small datasets until we are convinced it works correctly.

 In a simple JupyterLab script